triton-inference-server/server/docs/run.rst

 An example ensemble model repository is also provided in the `docs/examples/ensemble_model_repository
 <https://github.com/NVIDIA/tensorrt-inference-server/tree/master/docs/examples/ensemble_model_repository>`_
 directory.
 It contains a custom image preprocess model, Caffe2 ResNet50, and an ensemble (used by the :ref:`ensemble_image_client example <section-ensemble_image_classification_example>`).

-Before using the example ensemble model repository, in addition to fetching public model definition files as mentioned above, you must build the model definition file for the custom image preprocess model (see :ref:`section-building-custom-backends` for instructions on how to build it).
+Before using the example ensemble model repository, in addition to fetching public model definition files as mentioned above, you must build the model definition file for the custom image preprocess model (see :ref:`section-building-a-custom-backend` for instructions on how to build it).
 Also note that although ensemble models are fully specified in their model configuration, empty version directories are required for them to be recognized as valid model directories::